Horlawhumy-dev/backend-assessment/README.md

 # Task Management Backend Assessment

-A simple Django Rest backend for a tasks mananagement for users to manage all tasks.
-It supports basic CRUD (Create, Read, Update, Delete), search and filtering of all tasks .
+A Django Rest backend for tasks mananagement by users.
+It supports basic CRUD (Create, Read, Update, Delete), search and filtering of all tasks created.

+## Features

+- Endpoints for managing users authentication and authorization
+- Endpoints for tasks managememnt by users
+- Basic error handling
+- Solid Continuous Integration Pipeline suporting docker-compose workflows
+- Tasks searching and Filtering APIs

 ### Note: Future enhancements would be to use:
-** Redis for catche and realtime updates
-** Kafka or Rabbitmq handling stream of tasks creation ** Introduce email engine for notifications
+** Redis for catching to reduce database workloads and realtime updates ** Kafka or Rabbitmq handling stream of tasks creation ** Introducing email engine for notifications

 ## Getting Started